Late May conventionally sees a welcome bank holiday and a time when you can hitch up your caravan and get away for a day or two.

-May is an excellent time of year to visit the Lost Gardens of Heligan and see the collection of some of the country’s rarest plant species in full bloom.
+May or June is an excellent time of year to visit the Lost Gardens of Heligan and see the collection of some of the country’s rarest plant species in full bloom.

-The obvious place to stay is Heligan Caravan and Camping, where you will find 29 hard-standing and 25 grass pitches, many of them with electric hook-ups on spacious plots set in well-manicured lawns and established shrubs – all part of the original Heligan estate, which it adjoins.
+The obvious place to stay may be Heligan Caravan and Camping, where you will find 29 hard-standing and 25 grass pitches, many of them with electric hook-ups on spacious plots set in well-manicured lawns and established shrubs – all part of the original Heligan estate, which it adjoins.

-May Day is the time of year for welcoming in the summer – and Wales has its very own festival, called Calan Mai.
+May and the beginning of June are times of the year for welcoming in the summer – and Wales has its very own festival, called Calan Mai.
 Traditionally, the celebrations might have left you in a haze from over-indulged drinking of mead – these days, you might do better to take in some of the stunning scenery of South Wales.

-One of the most photographed places on the Gower is Three Cliffs Bay – and there is even your own Three Cliffs Bay caravanning and camping site from which to enjoy the views 24-hours a day during your break in May.
+One of the most photographed places on the Gower is Three Cliffs Bay – and there is even your own Three Cliffs Bay caravanning and camping site from which to enjoy the views 24-hours a day during your Queen’s Platinum break.

-Whilst many caravanners are likely to be heading for the wild and rugged attractions of the Lake District, why not make a break from some of the crowds and take in the Northeast’s gem of a wildlife haven by visiting the Farne Islands.
+Whilst many caravanners are likely to be heading for the wild and rugged attractions of the Lake District, why not take a break from some of the crowds and take in the Northeast’s gem of a wildlife haven by visiting the Farne Islands?

 Seabird colonies comprise 23 different species, but the stars of the show are invariably the 37,000 breeding pairs of puffins.
 You’ll have a chance to see the 1,000 or so grey seal pups that were born in the Autumn.